 Has a friend or relative told you about the premium forwarding mail service?
 Instead of having your mail sent using regular mail forwarding, you can opt for what’s known as Premium Forwarding Service Residential.
 It’s a temporary service that can be used for up to one year.

 To use premium forwarding, you pay a one-time enrollment fee, along with weekly charges after that.
-By paying for this service, the USPS will hold your mail, packing it all up, and ship it to you each week via Priority Mail® service.
+By paying for this service, the USPS will hold your mail, pack it all up, and ship it to you weekly via Priority Mail® service.

-The cost of this premium service is $20.15 when you enroll in person or $18.15 if it is done online.
+This premium service cost is $20.15 when you enroll in person or $18.15 if done online.
 After that, the charge is $20.10 for each week you continue to use the service.
-When having the post office forward your mail this in an option you might want to explore.
+When having the post office forward your mail, this is an option you might want to explore.

 Video on How to Change Your Address With The Post Office